-Now that we have covered why and how a passphrase is safer than a password, lets look at how to create a memorable passphrase.
+Now that we’ve covered why and how a passphrase is safer than a password, let’s look at how to create a memorable passphrase.
 The key to a memorable passphrase is imagery.
-The idea is to take 4 or 5 random words, and use those words to create an image in your head.
+The idea is to take 4 or 5 random words and use those words to create an image in your head.
 The more ridiculous the image, the easier it will be to remember.

 The correct horse battery staple from the above XKCD is a good example, but I’ll give you another one.
 Let’s pretend you are trying to remember:

 I would probably imagine an army of bananas doing acid while being sprayed out of a giant nose.
 If I repeat “banana army acid nose spray” out loud a couple times while imagining this ridiculous scene, then I can memorize it in just a couple seconds.

 Repeating it a couple times allows you to remember the exact order of the words, but picturing the image is what will cement ii in your mind for the long term.

 I hope this helps you create secure pass-phrases!
 As always, stay safe online!
 It’s a dangerous place.